chenyulue/real-world-haskell-updated/doc/01-getting-started.md

 > ⛔ **This syntax is ghci-specific**
 >
-> The syntax for `let` that `ghci` accepts is not the same as we would use at the \"top level\" of a normal Haskell program.
-We will see the normal syntax in the section called [\"Introducing local variables\"](03-defining-types-streamlining-functions.md#intro-loc-var).
+> The syntax for `let` that `ghci` accepts is not the same as we would use at the "top level" of a normal Haskell program.
+We will see the normal syntax in the section called ["Introducing local variables"](03-defining-types-streamlining-functions.md#intro-loc-var).

 ### Dealing with precedence and associativity rules